kishavty/categorical-data-analysis-ADA/README.md

 A report on independence testing, covariation measures and correspondence analysis based on selected data.\
 Authors: Agata Sobczak, Katarzyna Kudełko, Jakub Franczak

+# Raport3
+A report on tests of symmetry and homogeneity of marginal distributions for data from 2x2 tables and larger, Simpson's Paradox.\
+Authors: Agata Sobczak, Katarzyna Kudełko, Jakub Franczak